StackStorm/st2docs/docs/source/workflows.rst

   simple syntax to define a chain of actions, runs them one after another, passing data from one action to another until it succeeds or fails.

-  **Use ActionChain when you want speed and simplicity**.
+  **Use ActionChain when you want speed and simplicity.**

 * :doc:`Mistral <mistral>` is a dedicated workflow service, originated in OpenStack, integrated and bundled with |st2|.
 With Mistral, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.

-  **Use Mistral when you need power and resilience**.
+  **Use Mistral when you need power and resilience.**

-* :doc:`Orchestra <orchestra/index>` is the latest workflow engine designed specifically for |st2| that
+* :doc:`Orchestra <orchestra/index>` is a new workflow engine, designed specifically for |st2|.
+It
-  will eventually replace Action Chain and Mistral.
-With Orchestra, you can define simple sequential workflows to complex workflows with forks, joins, and sophisticated data transformation and queries.
+  is currently in public beta.
+In future this will replace both Action Chain and Mistral.
+With Orchestra, you can define simple sequential workflows or complex workflows with forks, joins, and sophisticated data transformation and queries.

-  **Use Orchestra because ActionChain and Mistral will be deprecated**.
+  **Use Orchestra to test-drive the future of workflows.**

 In addition, |st2| offers experimental support for :doc:`CloudSlang <cloudslang>` workflows.